Translate

 End of year visit to the Réserve Ornithologique du Teich.

-As we have said before, this is a great place to spend some time.
-With the weather looking good, albeit the morning fog we set off for a days birdwatching.
+As we have said, this is a great place to spend time.
+Despite the morning fog, we set off for a day of birdwatching.

 Grey Heron, demonstrating its agility in the low morning light.